DataDog/integrations-core/snmp/README.md

 ## Setup
 ### Installation

-The SNMP check is packaged with the Agent, so simply [install the Agent][1] on any host where you want to run the check.
+The SNMP check is included in the [Datadog Agent][1] package, so you don't need to install anything else on any host where you want to run the check.

 ### Configuration